ijkml/nuxt-umami/README.md

 ## Umami Cloud, v2

-Umami v2's release is on the horizon, and they currently offer a [free beta plan](https://umami.is/pricing) for Umami Cloud.
-To use v2 (or Cloud), set `version: 2` in the Umami config.
+~~Umami v2's release is on the horizon, and they currently offer a [free beta plan](https://umami.is/pricing) for Umami Cloud.
+To use v2 (or Cloud), set `version: 2` in the Umami config.~~

+Nuxt Umami v2 is not compatible with Umami (v2) Cloud.
+You can try [Nuxt Umami v1](https://github.com/ijkml/nuxt-umami/tree/main).

-> **Warning**:
+> **Note**:
-> v2 is still WIP pending official release and the new docs.
-Test rigorously, and if you encounter bugs/issues, please open an issue.
+> At this point, I do not have any plans to support Umami v2 Cloud (not until the official release and the new docs at least).
+But if you want to help, reach out.

 ## Issues, Bugs, Ideas?

-Open an issue, fire a PR.
-Contributions are welcome!
+Open an issue.
+Contributions are welcome, just send a PR!
 If you encounter any issues, don't hesitate to open an issue.
 I'm always available to help and resolve any bugs.

 ## Contributors